Exceptional stationary state in a dephasing many-body open quantum system

 These results highlight the separation of the Hilbert space into two disconnected subspaces.
 On the one hand, we have the state $\ket{\Uparrow}$ and the associated subspace $\mathcal S_{\Uparrow}$.
-On the other hand, the subspace $\mathcal T_\Uparrow$, orthogonal to $\mathcal S_{\Uparrow}$, is characterized by a total loss of information concerning the initial conditions, and an eventual relaxation toward the stationary state $\rho'_{\infty}$.
+On the other hand, the subspace $\mathcal T_\Uparrow$, orthogonal to $\mathcal S_{\Uparrow}$, is characterized by a loss of information on the initial conditions, and an eventual relaxation towards $\rho'_{\infty}$.

 We now show that any coherence between the two subspaces $\mathcal T_{\Uparrow}$ and $\mathcal S_{\Uparrow}$ is lost exponentially in time by introducing the quantifier:

 where $\{ \ket{\boldsymbol \sigma} \}$ is a basis for the Hilbert space of the entire spin chain composed of states that are simultaneous eigenstates of all $\sigma^z_j$; the sum is restricted over a basis of $\mathcal T_{\Uparrow}$.
 With a few simple algebraic passages, we obtain the following suggestive rewriting: $\eta(t) = \bra{\Uparrow} \rho(t)^2 \ket{\Uparrow} - \bra{\Uparrow} \rho(t) \ket{\Uparrow}^2$, which proposes the simple interpretation of $\eta(t)$ as the variance of the operator $\rho(t)$ on the state $\ket{\Uparrow}$, and proves that the definition of $\eta(t)$ is basis independent.
 By definition, $0 \leq \eta(t) \leq 1$.